JoaquinFernandez19/google-homepage/README.md

-# First project in "The Odin Project" about using html, css and the dev tool.
+# First project in "The Odin Project" about the dev tool.

 Just reverse enginering google home page style